MERC Bylaws as of February 14, 2020

 Section 1.
 Officers.
 The officers of the organization shall consist of a President, Vice President, Secretary and Treasurer.
 No two offices may be held at the same time by the same person.

 Section 2.
 Executive Committee.
 The Executive Committee shall be comprised of the organization’s officers and the Chairperson(s) of the Annual Conference, Membership, Community Cares and Education Committees.

 Section 3.
 Election and Term of Office.
 The officers of the organization shall be elected by e-mail ballot in the Spring.
 Each officer shall be elected for a term of two (2) years from May 1 thru April 30.
 The offices of President, Vice President, Treasurer, Secretary, and the Chairperson(s) of the Annual Conference, Membership, Web Site, Community Cares and Education Committees shall be selected from both Corporate and Service members.
-Preferably the position of President alternates between a Corporate and a Service Member.
 All registered members shall be entitled to vote for the Officer positions (President Vice President, Secretary and Treasurer).
 The Chairperson(s) seats will be nominated and selected by the Officers of MERC (Annual Conference, Membership, Community Cares and Education Committee).

 Section 4.
 President (position cannot be shared).
 The President shall be the principal executive officer of the organization and shall in general manage all the business and affairs of the organization.
 He or she shall preside at all meetings of the members.
 The President may sign with the Secretary or any other proper office of the organization any contracts, leases or other instruments which the Executive Committee has authorized to be executed.

 Section 5.
 Vice President (position cannot be shared).
 In the absence of the President or in the event of his/her inability or refusal to act, the Vice President shall perform the duties of the President and when so acting shall have all powers of the President and be subject to the same restriction.
 The Vice President shall assist the Chairperson(s) of the Annual Conference.